European-XFEL/xFrame/README.md

 To install *xFrame* simply call
 ```
 pip install xframe
+# For the fluctuation scattering toolkit use the following command instead (see next section)
+pip install 'xframe[fxs]'
 ```
 For more information and tutorials visit the documentaiton at [xframe-fxs.readthedocs.io](https://xframe-fxs.readthedocs.io)

 # Fluctuation X-Ray Scattering Toolkit [fxs]
 The project __fxs__ comes bundled with *xFrame* and provides a workflow for 3D structure determination from fluctuation X-ray scattering data.

+__Note: No data is required to perform test reconstructions__, further information as well as tutorials can be found at [xframe-fxs.readthedocs.io/en/latest/fxs](https://xframe-fxs.readthedocs.io/en/latest/fxs)

 To install *xFrame* together with the dependencies needed by *fxs* simply call
 ```